-- 36. Where a framework exists in accordance with paragraph 2 for exchanging classified information with a third State or international organisation, the Council shall take a decision to authorise the Secretary-General to release EUCI, in accordance with the principle of originator's consent, to the third State or international organisation in question. - 37.
-Where a framework exists in accordance with paragraph 3 for exchanging classified information with a third State or international organisation, the Secretary-General shall be authorised to release EUCI, in accordance with the Decision establishing the CSDP operation and with the principle of originator's consent. - 38.
-The Secretary-General may delegate such authorisations to senior GSC officials or other persons under his authority.
+- 36. Where a framework exists in accordance with paragraph 2 for exchanging classified information with a third State or international organisation, the Council shall may take a decision to authorise the Secretary-General to release EUCI, in accordance with the principle of originator's consent, to the third State or international organisation in question.
+The Secretary-General may delegate such authorisation to senior GSC officials. - 36 A. Where a security of information agreement exists in accordance with paragraph 2, first indent, the Council may take a decision to authorise the High Representative to release EUCI originating in the Council in the area of the Common Foreign and Security Policy, in accordance with the principle of originator's consent, to the third State or international organisation in question.
+The High Representative may delegate such authorisation to senior EEAS officials [or to EUSRs, Operation Commanders or Heads of Mission, in accordance with the relevant Council Decision]. - 37.
+Where a framework exists in accordance with paragraph 3 for exchanging classified information with a third State or international organisation, the Secretary-General High Representative shall be authorised to release EUCI, in accordance with the Decision establishing the CSDP operation and with the principle of originator's consent. - 38.
+The Secretary-General-may delegate such authorisations to senior GSC officials or other persons under his authority.